America's biggest private prison company just hosted its annual conference at a Trump golf resort.

 In June, a nonprofit watchdog group called the Campaign Legal Center sued the Justice Department, demanding documents that might show whether the administration’s decision to keep working with private prisons was influenced by GEO contributions to the pro-Trump super-PAC.
 The watchdog argues that the donations violated campaign finance laws, an allegation the prison company denies.
 The Federal Election Commission has yet to weigh in.

 The Florida golf resort where GEO executives met is the single-largest source of revenue to the Trump Organization, bringing in $116 million between January 2016 and March 2017, according to the Post.
 Over the past year, ethics experts have highlighted the conflict of interest created by the president’s continued ownership of his company and his vast real estate holdings.
-Corporations seeking contracts from the federal government, or foreign diplomats seeking policy outcomes, may seek to curry favor with the Trump administration by doing business with the president’s company, ethics experts have warned.
+Corporations seeking contracts from the federal government, or foreign diplomats seeking policy outcomes, may attempt to curry favor with the Trump administration by doing business with the president’s company, ethics experts have warned.

 GEO Group did not respond to requests for comment from the Washington Post about its timeline for booking the leadership conference at the resort or the cost of doing so.
 A White House spokesperson told the newspaper the Trump administration was not aware of the prison company’s conference that was held there.